Lacrosse in Pennsylvania: 21st century

-Professional
+Professional lacrosse in Pennsylvania

+20th century

 In 1974, the original Philadelphia Wings became the first professional lacrosse team to operate out of Pennsylvania.
 The team included popular Philadelphia Flyer player Doug Favell, and the well-known Gene Hart announcing games for the team, as well as Canadian star John Grant Sr., father of John Grant, Jr. The Wings drew crowds of over 10,000 at the Spectrum and reached the league finals in 1974.
 The team folded along with the original NLL in 1975.

 In 1985, a box lacrosse USA/Canada Superseries, an eight-game series, was played at the Spectrum in Philadelphia.
 This series revitalized interest in box lacrosse and was a precursor to the Major Indoor Lacrosse League and National Lacrosse League.

 The Philadelphia Wings, one of the original NLL franchises was started up again in 1987 by among others Mike French, was subsequently disbanded, and had the most championships of any NLL team with six.
 Early on the Wings made an effort to connect with the local community by drafting local talent including Scott Growney from Harriton High School, J.R.
 Castle from William Penn Charter School, Mark Moschella and Scott Carruthers from Drexel, Chris Flynn from Penn, and Tony Resch from Penn Charter.
 Strong fan support was evident even in the Wings initial season, where the team averaged over 10,000 fans for their home games in 1987.
 Lacrosse Hall of Famers Gary Gait, Paul Gait, Tom Marechek and Dallas Eliuk are among the notable players who have been a part of the club.

 The Pittsburgh Bulls played in the NLL from 1990 to 1993 including players Dave Pietramala and Kevin Bilger, and the Pittsburgh CrosseFire played a single season in 2000 until they relocated to become the Colorado Mammoth.
 In 2004, the Philadelphia Barrage of Major League Lacrosse moved from Bridgeport and played until 2008 when they folded along with three other teams.
 In five years of operation, the Barrage won three league championships.
 The team played its home games at United Sports Training Center in West Bradford Township, Pennsylvania.

+21st century

 The NLL once again awarded Philadelphia an NLL franchise for 2018, with this new franchise not associated to the prior Philadelphia franchise, and once more adopting the name Wings.